SalvadorP/getcsv-PHP-Library-for-Codeigniter/README.txt

 Changelog:
 1. Abstracted out some of the PHP code that reads the file so it can more easily be used for multiple types of functions.
 2. Added "get_array()" function
+3. (February 2013) Now you can pass an array with the names of the csv fields.
+The array and the csv must have the same number of columns/elements.

 Example of a function used inside a controller in Codeigniter 2 used for reading the CSV files and simply printing the result: